dnxware/dnxware-org/discovery/README.md

 }
 ```

-Prometheus will call the `Run()` method on a provider to initialize the discovery mechanism.
+dnxware will call the `Run()` method on a provider to initialize the discovery mechanism.
 The mechanism will then send *all* the target groups into the channel.
 Now the mechanism will watch for changes.
 For each update it can send all target groups, or only changed and new target groups, down the channel. `Manager` will handle
 both cases.